Client: LAUSD Wright Middle School STEAM Magnet

 Project Size: 29,000 SF

-Continuing our long standing relationship, beginning with the design of High Tech High, Berliner is designing a new middle school receiving grades 6-8.
-The school is intended as a feeder HTLA High School.
+Continuing our long standing relationship, beginning with the design of High Tech LA High School, Berliner is designing a new middle school receiving grades 6-8.
+The school is intended as a sister school with HTLA High School.
 The new 29,000SF school supports STEM education through a combination of traditional classrooms and collaborative work spaces.
-Located with the Lenox YMCA, the campus will allow the school and Y shared facilities with students using the Y gym and pool.
+Located with the Lenox YMCA, the HTLA looks forward to a strong community partnership with the Y.

 Project Size: 35,000 SF